davidballester/a-dirty-trail-webapp/public/narrations/tutorial/thePond.md

 ---
 title: The pond
 actions:
-    'Return to the road (+1 hitpoints)':
+    'She returned to the road (+1 hitpoints)':
-        nextSceneTitle: theRoad
+        nextSceneTitle: theOldLady
         sideEffect:
             modifyHealth: +1
 ---